Brunswick producer says her film helped lead to convicted murderer’s parole

 Rosen said the case left “so many unanswered questions that just caused alarm really.”

 Haysom, 55, pleaded guilty to being an accessory to murder before the fact.
-She helped plan it but didn’t take part.
-She was senteneced to 90 years in prison and has said from the beginning that Soering carried out the killings alone.
+She helped plan the murders but didn’t take part.
+She was sentenced to 90 years in prison and has said from the beginning that Soering carried out the killings alone.

 In its decision, the parole board in Virginia released Haysom and Soering because of their age and because both had been model prisoners, the Post reported.
 Neither was pardoned.